We need to provide small to medium enterprises (SMEs) with fair and equitable access to the Queensland Government market.

 I am approaching the market informally

-You must demonstrate that you have undertaken a market assessment to identify appropriate SMEs by obtaining offers from at least one SME.
+You must demonstrate that you have undertaken a market assessment to identify appropriate SMEs by obtaining offers from at least one Queensland SME for new procurement opportunities up to a value of $250,000 (incl.GST) where practical.

 I am approaching the market formally

-During offer evaluation, you must allocate 10% of the 100% total evaluation criteria for the purpose of weighting SMEs vs non SMEs.
+During offer evaluation, you must allocate a minimum of 10% of the 100% total evaluation criteria for the purpose of weighting Queensland SMEs vs non-Queensland SMEs and non-SMEs.

-If the offeror is a SME they receive the full 10% allocated.
+If the offeror is a Queensland SME they receive the full 10% allocated.

 The weighting they receive is calculated on the net proportion of the contract which is to be paid to SMEs.

-You must publish information about all awarded contracts over $10,000 on the QTenders website.
-You will need to advise the SME participation level and some information about the SMEs involved.
+You must publish information about all awarded contracts over $10,000 on the Queensland Government Open Data Portal.
+You will need to include the SME participation level and some information about the SMEs involved.

-How do I engage SMEs providing innovative solutions?
+How do I engage SMEs using the SME and Indigenous Access incentive?

-You can directly engage SMEs in the provision of innovative solutions up to $500,000 that demonstrate value for Queensland in addressing government priorities.
+You can directly engage Queensland SMEs and Indigenous suppliers to provide solutions worth up to $500,000 (including GST) that demonstrate value for Queensland in addressing government priorities.

-This innovation incentive allows you to save time by approaching just one SME and engaging them via the General Contract Conditions.
+This incentive allows you to save time by approaching just one Queensland SME or Indigenous supplier who meets this criterion.

-The ICT SME Participation Scheme standard explains how to apply the innovation incentive.
+The ICT SME Participation Scheme standard explains how to apply the SME and Indigenous Access incentive.

 I am buying from an existing ICT panel or standing offer arrangement